Globe Life: History

-On August 8, 2019, Torchmark Corporation was renamed to Globe Life and its ticker symbol changed from "TMK" to "GL".
+On August 8, 2019, Torchmark Corporation was renamed Globe Life.

 On April 11, 2024, Globe Life's share price experienced its biggest single-day decline, falling by 53.14% from $104.93 to $49.17.
 This came after Fuzzy Panda Research, which had taken a short position on the company, alleged that Globe Life committed numerous instances of insurance fraud, allegations which Globe Life rejected.
 The company completed a review of the allegations in July, and by August 29th, 2024, the share price had regained its value and closed at $104.98.
 On December 4, 2024, short seller Fuzzy Panda issued new claims that Globe Life had shuttered offices, suggesting a shrinking workforce, causing its stock to fall again.
-The company disputed the claims, issuing a statement that since the Covid pandemic, they were transitioning to a virtual business model.
+The company disputed the claims, issuing a statement that since the COVID-19 pandemic, they were transitioning to a virtual business model.